 Keep in mind that in the warmer months, you might encounter snakes, goannas or other wildlife.
 It’s important to be prepared with first aid knowledge and let someone know your location and expected return time.

-Phone reception can be sporadic along the track so it’s really important someone knows where you are.
+Phone reception can be sporadic along the track so someone should know where you are.
 Be prepared with water, snacks and remember there is only one long-drop toilet here.

-- 14 Best Accommodation In Margaret River: Your Complete Guide
+- 57+ Things To Do In Margaret River: Locals Guide

 Australia Travel Planning Guide